jacquelotjeff/ShoppingList/README.md

 # ShoppingList

-Android Application in Java - Shopping List
+Android Application in Java - A Shopping List

 <img src="https://raw.githubusercontent.com/jacquelotjeff/ShoppingList/master/preview.png" width="250">

-## Installation

-// TODO
+This application call an API to find list of shopping of an user.

-## Features
+Features :

-// TODO

-## Documentation

-// TODO
+- registration / connection
+- list of shopping list
+- list of products in a shopping list
+- add/remove/update a product or a shooping list

+Architecture du projet :

+- Activities
+- Fragments
+- Managers
+- Validators